 Craft brewing training

-In 2020, the BrewLab will be a functional training site for the Certificate III in Food Processing (Brewing).
-Delivered through TAFE Queensland, the course will give new or experienced brewers technical and practical understanding of the brewing process.
+The Queensland BrewLab is a functional training site for the Certificate III in Food Processing (Brewing).
+Delivered through TAFE Queensland, the course gives new or experienced brewers technical and practical understanding of the brewing process.